-Pre-filing consultations are free, save applicants time and expense, and ensure a more efficient review process by the DCR and NHESP.
-Such consultation can be especially beneficial in the design of Chapter 61 Forest Management Plans and Forest Stewardship Plans.
+Pre-filing consultations are free, save applicants time and money, and help avoid or minimize harvesting delays.
+They can also be especially beneficial in the design of Chapter 61 Forest Management Plans and Forest Stewardship Plans.
 Pre-filing consultations allow foresters to design stand prescriptions and associated rotations with rare species in mind, helping to avoid having to mark timber twice (in case changes are required) and to plan around any timing restrictions that may be required to survey for or protect rare species.

-- locus map with project property boundaries clearly identified
+- locus map with project property boundaries clearly identified;

-- preliminary stand map
+- preliminary stand map; and